pow-auth/pow/README.md

 ### Phoenix controllers

-Controllers in Pow are very slim and consists of just one [`Pow.Plug`](lib/pow/plug.ex) method call with response methods.
-If you wish to change the flow of the [`RegistrationController`](lib/pow/phoenix/controllers/registration_controller.ex) and [`SessionController`](lib/pow/phoenix/controllers/session_controller.ex), the best way is to create your own and modify `router.ex`.
+Controllers in Pow are very slim and consists of just one `Pow.Plug` method call with response methods.
+If you wish to change the flow of the `Pow.Phoenix.RegistrationController` and `Pow.Phoenix.SessionController`, the best way is to create your own and modify `router.ex`.

 However, to make it easier to integrate extension, you can add callbacks to the controllers that do some light pre/post-processing of the request: